-in the first phase of the national solar mission.
-As the fuel and construction costs of coal-fired power plants have rapidly escalated, the price differential between coal and solar thermal power has dramatically narrowed.
-Furthermore, India already has a solar power manufacturing sector to rely on for increased growth in this area.
+Solar thermal: The PDD discusses only photovoltaic sources, and summarily dismisses them as variable and incapable of producing base load power.82 It entirely overlooks solar thermal power (or "concentrated solar power"), which can provide baseload power and has the potential to deliver 3 to 4 times the amount of power as India's coal reserves.83 The Government of India has identified capturing the "low hanging options" in solar thermal as a national priority in the first phase of the national solar mission.84 As both the fuel and construction costs of coalfired power plants have rapidly escalated, the price differential between coal and solar thermal power has been dramatically narrowed.
+85 Furthermore, India already has a solar power manufacturing sector to rely on for increased growth in this area.
+86

 Strengthened grid connections: The PDD references the use of connected grids to import electricity, but dismisses this alternative because of the transmission deficit.
-However, this quick dismissal ignores the fact that the deficit is primarily a result of the focus on building new power plants, rather than investing in grid improvements and end-use efficiency.
+However, this quick dismissal ignores the fact that the deficit is primarily a result of the focus on building new power plants, rather than investing in grid improvements and end-use efficiency.87

 Wind and Biomass: The PDD dismisses power from wind and biomass without meaningful analysis.
-However, India has an enormous potential of 46 GW of wind and 27 GW for biomass.
-While windpower does not, by itself, serve as baseload generation, it can be integrated with demand-side management, transmission system upgrades, hydropower and existing fossil-fired generation to reduce or eliminate the need for additional coal-fired plants.
-These options should have been more rigorously evaluated both alone and in combination with other options.
+However, India has an enormous potential of 46 GW of wind88 and 27 GW for biomass.89 While windpower does not, by itself, serve as baseload generation, it can be integrated with demand-side management, transmission system upgrades, hydropower and existing fossil-fired generation to reduce or eliminate the need for additional coal-fired plants.